organicmaps/organicmaps.github.io/content/faq/bookmarks.md

 All you tracks and bookmarks are removed from device when OrganicMaps is uninstalled.
 Please backup your bookmarks and tracks using export button.

-Cloud bookmarks backup is planned in future releases.
+Cloud bookmarks backup and sync is planned in future releases.

 {{ references() }}